Several glaciers are located in the Zillertal Alps - among them there’s the Gefrorene-Wand-Kees, which is also known as Tuxer Ferner

-The lion’s share of the Zillertal Alps belongs to the province of Tyrol and the neighbouring South Tyrol/Italy, only small parts of the Zillertal Alps belong to Salzburg.
-However, the Zillertal Alps are characterised by glaciation above 2,500 metres.
-Some glaciers are located in the Alpine devide, e.g the Stillupkees Glacier, known for the homonymous artificial lake.
+The lion's share of the Zillertal Alps, called Zillertaler Alpen in German, belongs to the province of Tyrol and the neighbouring South Tyrol in Italy, only small parts of the Zillertal Alps belong to Salzburg.
+They are characterised by intense glaciation above 2,500 metres: Several glaciers are located in the Alpine devide, including the Stillup Glacier, known for the eponymous artificial lake.

-Trails: the Zillertal Alps have been opened up in the second half of the 19th century and today this area is really popular with alpinists and hikers from near and far.
-There are several famous hiking paths snaking their way across the Zillertal Alps, e.g. the Alta Via di Fundres, Berlin high path, as well as the hiking path leading from Munich to Venice.
+Trails: The Zillertal Alps have been opened up in the second half of the 19th century - today, they are really popular with alpinists from near and afar.
+There are several famous long-distance paths snaking their way across the Zillertal Alps, such as the Via Alpina and the Dream Path Munich-Venice, as well as high routes, including the Fundres High Route and the Three-Country Trail.